 OR if there are more serious signs, like a loose tooth or a receding gum line with pockets forming between your teeth and gums, then you should discuss periodontal therapy with your Eagle Mountain, Utah dentist ASAP.

 How can I avoid Periodontal Disease?

 Regular visits to your dentist are your first line of defense against gum disease of all types.
 Floss daily, brush twice a day, use mouthwash regularly and limit the amount of sugar in your diet.

-Periodontal Therapy can save your natural teeth if noticed early enough.
+Periodontal Therapy in Eagle Mountain can save your natural teeth if noticed early enough.
 This is why booking a regular appointment with your dental practice is essential for your oral health.
 While gum disease is common, it doesn’t mean you have to suffer or lose any teeth.